-Hair care through ages
+Hair care history: hair care through ages

 MIDDLE AGES AND RENAISSANCE

 The middle ages brought significant changes in our history and made Germanic people dominating.
 The influence of the Catholic Church was really strong in this period.
 For the Germans, long hair had a great importance, and it even showed some kind of hierarchies about military and social life.
 Shorn hair was for slaves and prisoners.
 Even these days wearing long hair was not something only for women.
 The Catholic Church generated a change around the 10th century.
 They started to give advice about how long hair to have and how to wear it to be a good Christian.
 Women had really long hair, and it had an erotic feature, but as years passed by, they started to cover it with veils, following the instructions of the Catholic Church.